sagar-raj-yadav/redux_projects/README.md

 ->REDUX also have loggers jo state ko track karne me help karta h.Haar action and haar update pe state ko track kar sakte h.

+# For API calling in redux Toolkit we use
+- RTK query
+- THUNK
+- SAGA
 ->Difficult to learn and setup.

 ->Context api is included with react and Redux is an external library.